Produce 101 season 2: Pre-show and promotions

 On February 23, Mnet announced that BoA would be taking the MC role for this season, replacing Jang Keun-suk.
 She would be "acting as a messenger and a representative of the viewers".
 Later on the same day, the trainers were also announced.
 Mnet announced the official broadcast of the show, which would replace High School Rappers time slot, on March 8.

 AKATV, a production company founded in 2015 by some of the former production staff of the first three seasons of Mnet's Show Me the Money, was given the production duties for the season, replacing Signal Entertainment Group from Season 1.

 Soon after they had moved to their dorms on February 26, the participants started filming.
 A teaser video of who would be taking "center" (or lead role) for the first song was later revealed.

 The contestants of Produce 101 Season 2 appeared for the first time on Episode 514 of M!
 Countdown on March 9, 2017.
 The group was presented by BoA, and the members performed the EDM theme song "나야나 (Pick Me)".
-The "center" role was given to Brand New Music's 이대휘 (Lee Dae-hwi).
+The "center" role was given to Brand New Music's Lee Dae-hwi.
 Some participants had previously debuted through NU'EST, JJCC, HOTSHOT and Topp Dogg.
 Other participants also gained attention from National Producers such as ONO Entertainment's Jang Moon-bok, Maroo Entertainment's Park Ji-hoon, Fantagio's Ong Seongwoo and the youngest participant from Media Line Entertainment's Lee Woojin.

 On March 31, the participants performed their single "나야나 (Pick Me)" at the Gocheok Sky Dome ahead of a baseball game between the LG Twins and the Nexen Heroes.
 In addition, Lee Dae-hwi threw the ceremonial first pitch to Brave Entertainment's Kim Samuel, at bat.